Research Ramp-Up Frequently Asked Questions – Updated August 3, 2020

-- Reusable cloth face masks, also known as face coverings should be used in laboratory spaces were chemical, biological, or radioactive agents are NOT present.
+- Reusable cloth face masks, also known as face coverings will be used in laboratory spaces were chemical, biological, or radioactive agents are NOT present.
 They are required to be worn in any facility where occupants cannot maintain six-foot distancing.
-They are recommended to be worn at all times in research buildings. - May 30, 2020
+They are recommended to be worn at all times in research buildings.

 What is the purpose of wearing cloth face coverings/face masks?